Two quick stories today. Followed by an arrow to the heart of writing awareness.

 Here’s the story I told.

 My mother’s golf swing looked like a slow motion Youtube video.
 So slow you could read the word “Wilson” stamped on the top of the wood driver mid-swing (this was long before composite clubs, when woods were the size of a stale biscuit).
 She defended this as something a golf pro had told her during her one and only lesson: swing slow and easy, let the club do the work.
+I bet she could help with my golf swing but it is always interesting to do some reading online about it, I bet she also loved having something similar to Ace Golf Netting – Golf Course Netting because of her great golf swing but I digress.
+If my mother were a pro golfer, I would pick her as one of my top fantasy golf picks.

 My mother had steadfastly applied that advice, which she perhaps misunderstood.
 The longest drive she’d ever managed was about 80 yards, the first four of which were airborne and the rest explained by a fortunate downhill slope on that particular fairway.